 Brain injury information for employers

-If a neuropsychological assessment took place during rehabilitation, this should provide some indications about the areas of difficulty that will need to be addressed in returning to work.
+If a neuropsychological assessment took place during rehabilitation, this should provide some indications about areas that will need to be worked on to return to work.
 For some people, returning to pre-injury employment may never be feasible, and options for retraining into a different vocation may need to be considered.

-The ability to hold a job is one of the most potent measures of community integration.
-The single most important factor in predicting return to work is active participation in rehabilitation and in the therapeutic community.
-The second best predictor is the injured person’s self-awareness.
-The ability to manage emotions is also a significant factor in employability.
+A very important factor in predicting return to work is active participation in rehabilitation and in the therapeutic community.
+A very predictor is the injured person’s self- awareness and ability to regulate emotions.

 Some of the barriers in returning to work are:

-Employment support agencies and rehabilitation services might provide programs that focus on the person returning to their previous position.
-However, this is not usually possible straight away.
-The results of different assessments can give insight into what a person is capable of with regard to their employment potential.
+Employment support agencies and rehabilitation services might provide programs that focus on the person returning to their previous position when the time is right (not usually possible straight away).
+Rehabilitation professionals can provide insight into a person’s capacity for employment in different areas.
 Sometimes a meeting can be organised for the person who was injured, family members, the employer and rehabilitation professionals to discuss a gradual return to work plan.
-A work trial may be organised to assess how well the person can cope with the demands of different tasks.
+A work trial is another option, to assess how well the person can cope with the demands of different tasks.
 On-the-job training provides the opportunity for people to relearn previously acquired skills or learn new skills.

 Some common recommendations for returning to work include having:

-People who are assessed as being unready for work may wish to pursue volunteer work (e.g. at a charity organisation) to improve their skills and experience, and gain greater awareness of their capabilities.
+People who are assessed as being unready for work may wish to pursue volunteer work to improve their skills and experience, and to better understand their capabilities.
 However, for some people employment may not be a realistic option after brain injury.

 After rehabilitation some people manage to return to their jobs, only to lose them soon after.
 There may be grounds for objecting to this on the basis of discrimination.
 In Australia, the Disability Discrimination Act 1992 specifies that people with a disability have equal opportunity to gain employment and that their disability should only be taken into consideration when it is fair to do so.